 - In "Indiscretions", a sixth season episode of Highlander, Joe Dawson is being blackmailed and has to deliver Adam Pierson (AKA Methos) to an immortal.
 They're driving to an ambush when Methos starts telling him he feels there's a bond between them and "Who'd have ever thought I'd end up with a watcher as my best friend?"... by the time they arrive, night has fallen and Methos is still going on.
 Joe then yells at him to shut up and guiltily admits it's a trap.
 Methos' answer?
 "Now that wasn't so hard, was it?".
 Turns out Methos is Genre Savvy and knew everything from the get go.

-- In Merlin, one episode had King Uther tell Gaius "You're the only one I can trust in the fight against magic."
+- One episode had King Uther tell Gaius "You're the only one I can trust in the fight against magic."
 Gaius then shares an uncomfortable glance with his protege, Merlin.